 Contact financial aid offices to review their scholarship availability and process.
 If they don’t consider students automatically, figure out what steps you need to take to be put in the running.
 Do this sooner rather than later, as some schools require scholarship applications before the admissions deadline.

 One way to be considered for a merit-based scholarship through your prospective schools is to have good test scores (good grades and high-level coursework too).
 Some schools even give merit-based scholarships to every single student who has scores that meet a specific threshold.
-Edmit featured some of these here.
+Edmit features some of these here.

 Next, you can look into private scholarships.
 This search process is much more convoluted.

-There are endless scholarships out there about everything like your love of coffee to your history of volunteerism.
+There are endless scholarships out there about everything, like your love of coffee to your history of volunteerism.
 And every scholarship is worth something different, like $500 for books and supplies to up to $25K for any educational expense (referring to the scholarships above respectively).
 It will take time to find scholarships that match your profile and more time to complete the accompanying essay and application.

 Remember, there is no limit to the amount of scholarships you could receive.
 So, the more time you give yourself, the more scholarships you have the opportunity to win.